pat-coady/rnn/index.md

 ### GRU

 The GRU cell seems more elegant than the LSTM cell.
 The same control is used for the input and "forgetting" gates.
 Also, the cell state and the hidden state are cleverly combined into one (i.e. no separate cell state).
-You would think this cell would run faster, and even be easier to train.
+You would think this cell would run faster and be easier to train.
 I found in TensorFlow that GRU ran slightly **slower** than the LSTM.
 The GRU also seemed a bit more sensitive to learning rate.

 This plot shows training progress with CPU time on the x-axis (the orange trace is the GRU):